2010–2011 Queensland floods: Elsewhere

 In South East Queensland, the Wivenhoe Dam filled to a level equivalent to 191% of its supply capacity on 11 January 2011.
 Although the dam can hold the equivalent of 225% of its supply capacity, storage exceeding 100% is required to be progressively released through the floodgates to restore capacity to mitigate future flood events.
 Brisbane experienced its wettest December since 1859.
 Wyaralong Dam, near Beaudesert, had recently been completed and was praised for mitigating flooding in downstream Logan, having exceeded 80% of its capacity.

-In North Queensland, the town of Ingham became isolated as the Herbert River peaked.
+In North Queensland, the town of Ingham was isolated as the Herbert River reached a level of 12.2 m.
 Homes at Babinda and Gordonvale were flooded.
+The town of Dalby was split in two by the swollen Myall Creek, leaving more than 100 homes flooded.

+In New South Wales, 175 people were evacuated to emergency shelters as the flooding spread south.
+An additional 800 people were isolated in the towns of Urbenville and Bonalbo on 28 December as flood waters blocked off roads.

 Deaths

 Flooding of a caravan park and motorway at Ipswich suburb of Gailes.

 As of March 2012, 33 deaths have been attributed to the floods with 3 people still missing.

 The first death occurred on 30 November 2010, when a woman drowned in her vehicle near Dysart.
 In the following weeks, five others died from similar circumstances.
 Nine people drowned after being caught directly by the flowing waters and thirteen people died in other circumstances.

+One fatality took place in Mareeba, near where Cyclone Tasha made landfall, where a man drowned after being swept off a footbridge.

 Thirteen-year-old Jordan Lucas Rice died 10 January 2011 after insisting that his 10-year-old brother, Blake, be saved from the flood waters before him.
 He drowned along with his mother, 43-year-old Donna Maree Rice, both being residents of Toowoomba.
 He has been called an Australian hero by the media and in 2015 was post-humously awarded the Australian Bravery Medal for his sacrifice.